-Wild Ladakh - in search of the snow leopard with Garry Weare
+Wild Ladakh: In search of ancient cultures & the elusive snow leopard with Garry Weare

 Challenge Highlights